FAQ

 What does Spiritual Direction Involve?

-Spiritual direction involves the soul and all its facilities (intellect, memory, and will), one's desires, and direction in life (both temporal and eternal) in relationships with God, others, and the self as the central focus.
-This is a form of pastoral counseling where two people come together listening to the whispers of the Holy Spirit's direction for one to grow in holiness for service.
-It is multi-dimensional, using all of the skills in counseling - assessment, planning, and 'treatments (such as prayer).
+Spiritual direction involves the soul and all its facilities (intellect, memory, and will), one's desires, and direction in life (both temporal and eternal) in relationships with God, others, and the self.
+This is a form of pastoral counseling where two people come together, listening to the whispers of the Holy Spirit's direction for one to grow in holiness and in applying their God-given gifts in the service of others.
+It is multi-dimensional, using all of the skills found in contemporary counseling - assessment, planning, and 'treatments' (such as prayer).
 Healing, health, and well-being are accompanying results.
-The focus and frequency change over time; the intermittent goal is temporal, while the end goal is eternity.
+The focus and frequency change over time; the intermittent goal is temporal, while the end goal is eternal.

 What is the Role of a Spiritual Director?